-The SPI interface is often used to communicate with external peripheral devices such as sensors, Flash or EEPROM memory devices etc. Originally developed by Motorola, the three-line SPI interface is a synchronous serial data interface that has a relatively simple communication protocol simplifying the programming requirements when communicating with external hardware devices.
+The SPI interface is often used to communicate with external peripheral devices such as sensors etc. Originally developed by Motorola, the three/four-line SPI interface is a synchronous serial data interface that has a relatively simple communication protocol simplifying the programming requirements when communicating with external hardware devices.

-The communication is half-duplex and operates as a slave/master type, where the devices can be either master or slave.
-Although the SPI interface specification can control multiple slave devices from a single master, however the device provides only one \overline{SCS} pin.
-If the master needs to control multiple slave devices from a single master, the master can use I/O pins to select the slave devices.
+The communication is full-duplex or half-duplex and operates as a slave/master type, where the device can be either master or slave.
+Although the SPI interface specification can control multiple slave devices from a single master, the device provided only one pin.
+If the master needs to control multiple slave devices from a single master, the master can use I/O pin to select the slave devices.